Dadumoni/photo-editor-/README.md

    - Value: Your bot token from BotFather
 5. Deploy the app

+The deployment includes:
-The deployment includes a simple HTTP server that responds to health checks on port 8000, which is required by Koyeb to verify that your service is running properly.
+- A simple HTTP server that responds to health checks on port 8000, required by Koyeb
+- A keep-alive mechanism that prevents the service from sleeping on free plans
+- Minimum instance scaling configuration to ensure the bot stays running

+### Preventing Sleep Mode

+The bot includes a self-pinging mechanism that sends requests to itself every 5 minutes to prevent Koyeb from putting the service to sleep on free tier accounts.
+This ensures your bot remains responsive at all times.

 ### Manual Deployment